openvinotoolkit/openvino/docs/install_guides/uninstalling-openvino.md

   You can choose either of the following methods:

   * Use Windows Explorer to remove the files.
-  * Open the Command window and run:
+  * Open a Command Prompt and run:

      .. code-block:: sh